attearturo/Prodoc/README.md

 ### `firebase deploy`

 This will deploy your project to [http://prodocid.firebaseapp.com](http://prodocid.firebaseapp.com).
+Only works if you enter creator Firebase acount.

 <h2>Core Team</h2>